masc-ucsc/docs/docs/pyrope/06-functions.md

 o=(8,4).div2(1)          // compile error: (8,4)/1 is undefined
 ```

 ## Methods

 Pyrope functions only pass arguments by value.
 This looks like a problem if we
 implement a typical method.
-A method is a function associated to a tuple.
+A method is a function associated with a tuple.
 The
-method can access the parent bundle fields and potentially update some of them.
+method can access the parent tuple fields and potentially update some of them.
-To be consistent with the UFCS syntax, the tuple is passed as an input the
+To be consistent with the UFCS syntax, the tuple is passed as input the
 first argument (`self`).
 This works directly when the method does not update or
-mutate the bundle contents.
-To allow updates the an output should have `self`.
+mutate the tuple contents.
+To allow updates the output should have `self`.

 ```
 var a_1 = (